5 Best Boxing Headgears on the Market | Simply Explained

 Cleaning Your Headguard

-Cleaning your headguard is something that you should do after every use and at minimum twice a week.
+Cleaning your head guard is something that you should do after every use and at minimum twice a week.
 Depending on what material your headgear is made out of, you will want to clean it differently.

-For most headgears, the first step to:
+For most headgear, the first step is to:

 1. Dry the Headgear: Make sure to find a ventilated area and hang it up until it is completely dried.
 If you can't find a ventilated area, you can also put it in front of a fan.